johnnyleejy/showbookingsystem/README.md

 1. Buyer cannot book seats that are already occupied
 2. Cancelling a ticket will free the booked seats for other buyers
 3. Buyer cannot make bookings for shows that don't exist
+4. Other assumptions can be found in the written test cases

 ## Sample commands: